 What is Aperture?

 ISO indicates the sensitivity of the sensor or film in the camera.
-Higher the ISO value, greater will be the sensitivity of the sensor in the camera.
+Higher the ISO value, greater will be the sensitivity of the camera sensor.
 So, you may think that you can set it to the highest available value in the camera.
-By increasing the ISO level beyond a particular value, you are basically increasing the noise level in the picture.
-No the question may arise, why the camera manufacturer has provided higher ISO settings.
-Higher ISO is used mainly during two situations, night photography and action photography.
-In the case of action photography, you will have to freeze the action, which demands for a higher shutter speed, as a result of which the amount of light entering into the sensor will be less.
-So you will have to set a higher ISO.
-In the case of night photography also, you will have to use a higher ISO value, especially when you are using an inbuilt flash or no flash at all.
+When ISO is increased beyond a particular value, you are basically increasing the noise level in the picture, which would become visible in the form of grains.
+Now the question may arise, why the camera manufacturer has provided higher ISO settings.
+Higher ISO is used mainly during low light conditions like night photography.
+Under low light conditions, we will have to go for a higher ISO value so that the object in the scene can be focussed properly as well as the shot is taken without any shake or blur.